Store and Visualize IoT Device Metrics Using Telegraf and MetricFire

 brew services restart mosquitto

 Another good broker option is HiveMQ, which can be configured to output to databases, cloud services, other MQTT brokers, and more.
-They also have an integration with MetricFire's Hosted Graphite, making it a good option for production-level IoT device monitoring.
+It also integrates with MetricFire's Hosted Graphite, making it a good option for production-level IoT device monitoring.

 Getting Started with the Telegraf Agent

-Telegraf is a plugin-driven server agent built on InfluxDB and is used for collecting and sending metrics/events from databases, systems, processes, devices, and applications.
-Telegraf is written in Go and compiles into a single binary with no external dependencies, and requires a very minimal memory footprint.
-It is compatible with many operating systems and has many useful output plugins and input plugins for collecting and forwarding a wide variety of system performance metrics.
+Telegraf is a plugin-driven server agent built on InfluxDB that collects and sends metrics/events from databases, systems, processes, devices, and applications.
+Telegraf is written in Go and compiles into a single binary with no external dependencies.
+It requires a very minimal memory footprint.
+It is compatible with many operating systems and has many helpful output plugins and input plugins for collecting and forwarding a wide variety of system performance metrics.

 Install Telegraf (macOS)